HLR/HLR.github.io/README.md

 # HLR.github.io
-This repo contains the information of the  Heterogeneous Machine Learning (HetML) Lab website.
+This repo contains the information of the  Heterogeneous Machine Learning and Reasoning (HLR) Lab website.